General Journals

 Regarding the above image:

 - Here, we selected the custom value CONTROLACCOUNT.
-You will notice no mapping to the Excel file and no Constant Value.
+You will notice that there is no mapping to the Excel file and no Constant Value.

 - We added a default for the System-Created Entry field to allow the direct use of the control account, which you usually configure to prevent direct posting.